Skaveza/Summative_System_Deployment/README.md

 ## MLOps Pipeline for Ugandan Healthcare Facilities

 ### Project Overview
-HealthBridge is a user-friendly, Flask-based machine learning system that predicts the quality of healthcare facilities in Uganda.
+HealthBridge is a user-friendly, **FastAPI-based** machine learning system that predicts the quality of healthcare facilities in Uganda.
 It classifies facilities as **Low, Medium, or High** quality based on:
 - Services provided
 - Geographic location (latitude & longitude)
 - Operating hours